-Yes, it’s January in Texas, and we’re running around outside in swim suits!
+Yes, it’s still Winter in Texas, and we’re running around outside in swim suits!
 Epic Waters Indoor Waterpark is such a fun way to play, all year long!

 Thanks to Epic Waters for inviting us out for a day of fun!
 While our tickets were complimentary, I was not financially compensated for this post, and as always, all opinions are my own.